cubanmakers/OpenLung/README.md

 4. If you are anxious and would like to get developing, this is open source, please fork this repo and go for it!
 *If you do begin contributing before we contact you, please follow the contribution guidelines as outlined [here](CONTRIBUTING.md).

+### Goal
+Simplify the existing designs and improve on component reliability for a low-cost Bag Valve Mask (BVM or Ambu-bag) based emergency respirator based on the MIT research group and Rice University Mechanical Engineering student group designs, allowing the device to be constructed mostly of 3d printed or easily-stamped parts.

+### Objectives
+1. Design a more integral 3D printed actuation mechanism
+2. Spec a good low amperage, high torque DC motor
+3. Design or find and H Bridge rectifier circuit
+4. Spec an interface (LCD and Buttons)
+5. Spec feedback sensors for PEEP, low voltage, high- and low-pressure events
+6. Outline interface visually

+### Success Criteria
+- Device must be easy to mass produced
+- Components must be certified
+- Mechanical design must be small and simple
+- Previous research and testing in Ambu-Bag must be used
+- Must be adaptable to both invasive tubing and masks

+### Assumptions, Risks, Obstacles
+- Assume improving on MIT research group and Rice University Mechanical Engineering student group AmbuBag based emergency respirator based on known issues with those designs.
+- Assume communication to take place via slack channel.
+Communication is an obstacle due to volume of messages.
+- Assume gitlab page is primary source of documents and information.

 # Project Requirements
 - Project Requirements are listed [here](requirements/design-requirements.md).

 # Project Progress
 ![Current Mechanical Concept](images/CONCEPT_6_MECH.png)
 *Current Design Concept 6 with known issues*

+## See live Whimsical flow chart [here](https://whimsical.com/4mai9JtqTHAGu6i6qz8Hyy)